Batman Begins (video game): Plot

-Lucius develops an antidote and cures Bruce of the gas sprayed on him, which he learns is a dose of toxin made by Crane which induces horrifying hallucinations and irrational fear.
-Meanwhile, Rachel seeks to investigate the connection between Crane and Falcone, who was previously transferred to the facility after being drugged with the toxin by Crane.
-She enters Arkham to question Crane, but ends up being drugged as well and held captive.
-Batman infiltrates Arkham and learns that Crane has introduced his toxin into Gotham's water supply.
-However, Crane discovers his presence and calls the GCPD to arrest him.
-As the police storm Arkham, Batman confronts Crane and interrogates him after exposing him to his own toxin, learning he works for Ra's al Ghul.
-Leaving Crane to be arrested, Batman speaks with Gordon and convinces him to help him get Rachel, who is dying from the toxin, to safety.
-After sneaking out of the asylum and avoiding the pursuing police, Batman takes Rachel to the Batcave, where he manages to save her life, but keeps his identity secret from her for her safety.
+Lucius develops an antidote for Crane's fear toxin and cures Bruce of its effects.
+Meanwhile, Rachel seeks to investigate the connection between Crane and Falcone, who was previously transferred to Arkham after being drugged by Crane.
+She enters the asylum to question Crane, but ends up being drugged and held captive.
+Batman infiltrates Arkham and learns that Crane has introduced his toxin into Gotham's water supply; however, Crane discovers his presence and calls the GCPD, who storm the asylum.
+After subduing and interrogating Crane, who claims to work for Ra's al Ghul, Batman finds Gordon and tells him that Rachel is dying from the toxin's effects.
+With Gordon's help, Batman sneaks out of the asylum and drives Rachel to the Batcave, where he manages to save her life, but elects to continue keeping his identity secret from her.

-Later, during his birthday party at Wayne Manor, Bruce is confronted by survivors of the League of Shadows, led by Ducard, who reveals himself as the true Ra's Al Ghul, and informs him of his plan to destroy Gotham by vaporizing its water supply using the stolen microwave emitter, which will render Crane's toxin airborne and cause mass hysteria.
-As the League sets the manor on fire, Bruce rescues Lucius and escapes with Alfred to the Batcave.
-Meanwhile, a prison riot occurs at Arkham, and numerous inmates escape onto the streets of Narrows Island, where they become violent after being exposed to Crane's toxin.
-Amidst the chaos, Batman confronts Crane and stops him from leading the criminals into Gotham.
-Crane is again exposed to his toxin and hallucinates Batman as a monster, causing him to freak out and jump into the river.
+Later, during a birthday celebration at Wayne Manor, Bruce is confronted by survivors of the League of Shadows, led by Ducard, who reveals himself as the true Ra's al Ghul.
+Ra's informs Bruce of his plan to destroy Gotham by vaporizing the city's water supply with the stolen microwave emitter, rendering Crane's fear toxin airborne and plunging the population into mass hysteria.
+As the League sets Wayne Manor ablaze, Bruce rescues Lucius and escapes with Alfred to the Batcave.
+Meanwhile, a riot erupts at Arkham Asylum, allowing numerous inmates to escape into the Gotham Narrows where, exposed to Crane's toxin, they descend into violence and chaos.
+Amidst the turmoil, Batman confronts Crane and prevents him from leading the criminals into the rest of Gotham.
+During the encounter, Crane is exposed to his own toxin and hallucinates Batman as a terrifying monster, causing him to panic and leap into the river.

-Batman shifts focus towards stopping the League, after Ra's loads the microwave emitter onto Gotham's monorail train to transport it to the city's central water hub.
-He is helped by Rachel, who tries to stop the train at the monorail control station, until Zsasz attacks her.
-Batman rescues Rachel, indirectly revealing his identity to her in the process, and then boards the train in hopes of deactivating the microwave emitter.
-After defeating Ra's, he discovers the device cannot be shut down, so he detonates the Tumbler to destroy the track and prevent the train from reaching the heart of Gotham.
-Batman refuses to kill Ra's but chooses not to save him either, leaving the train before it crashes, killing Ra's.
+Batman then turns his attention to stopping the League's plan, as Ra's loads the microwave emitter onto Gotham's elevated monorail and sets it on a course towards the city's central water hub.
+Rachel attempts to stop the train from the monorail control station but is attacked by Victor Zsasz.
+Batman rescues her, inadvertently revealing his identity in the process, and boards the train in a desperate attempt to disable the emitter.
+After defeating Ra's, he discovers that the device cannot be shut down, so he uses the Tumbler to destroy a section of the monorail track, preventing the train from reaching its destination.
+Refusing to kill Ra's but equally unwilling to save him, Batman escapes moments before the train crashes, resulting in Ra's death.
+In the aftermath, order is restored to Gotham, and Batman reflects on his new role as the city's protector.

-Later, as Gotham slowly returns to normal, Bruce accepts his new responsibility as Batman.